Frank Clarke (judge): Chief Justice of Ireland

-On 26 July 2017, it was announced that the Government of Ireland had agreed to nominate Judge Clarke for appointment by the President of Ireland as the next Chief Justice of Ireland, to succeed Susan Denham on the expiry of her term of office.
-He was the sole name put forward to cabinet for consideration.
-He applied for the position which included a 500 word application.
-Upon his appointment, he said it was not "unreasonable" to suggest that he was "socially progressive", while acknowledging his oath of judicial independence.
+On 26 July 2017, it was announced that the Government of Ireland had agreed to nominate Judge Clarke for appointment by the President of Ireland as the next Chief Justice of Ireland to succeed Susan Denham on the expiry of her term of office.
+He was the sole name put forward to the cabinet for consideration.
+He applied for the position which included a 500-word application.
+Upon his appointment, he said it was not "unreasonable" to suggest that he was "socially progressive" while acknowledging his oath of judicial independence.
 He was appointed in July 2017.

 Clarke identified his priorities upon appointment to be to increase access to justice and the legal profession, to improve support and training for judges, and to expand the use of technology in the courts.
 Some of these priorities were realised with the creation of a Judicial Studies Committee with a High Court judge serving as Director of Judicial Studies and the COVID-19 pandemic causing a substantial increase in the use of technology.
 He oversaw the first live broadcast of the Supreme Court on television in October 2017.
 The Supreme Court held sittings in Limerick and NUI Galway in 2018 and 2019, the second and third times hearings took place outside of Dublin.

 Clarke serves on a judicial advisory committee for appointments of judges and advocates general to the Court of Justice of the European Union.

 In his role as Chief Justice, he was involved in the second inauguration ceremony of President Michael D. Higgins on 11 November 2018 at Dublin Castle.
 He read out the Declaration of Office for Higgins to sign and then presented the president with his seal of office.

 Golfgate

-The Supreme Court and Clarke in particular came under significant public scrutiny as a result of the Oireachtas Golf Society scandal ("Golfgate").
-In August 2021, Séamus Woulfe attended a dinner organised by the Oireachtas Golf Society in the midst of the COVID–19 pandemic, one month after being appointed to the Supreme Court.
+The Supreme Court and Clarke, in particular, came under significant public scrutiny as a result of the Oireachtas Golf Society scandal ("Golfgate").
+In August 2021, Séamus Woulfe attended a dinner organised by the Oireachtas Golf Society amid the COVID-19 pandemic, one month after being appointed to the Supreme Court.
 The Supreme Court asked formed Chief Justice Denham to investigate Woulfe's attendance.
 After the publication of her report, Clarke sought on several occasions to meet with Woulfe.
 Eventually Clarke published correspondence between himself and Woulfe where he said in his opinion Woulfe should resign.
-Woulfe did not resign and began hearing cases in February 2021, following Clarke's suggestion to informally resolve the dispute.
+Woulfe did not resign and began hearing cases in February 2021, following Clarke's suggestion to resolve the dispute informally.

-Clarke's handling of Golfgate received widespread commentary and mixed reaction.
-His options to discipline Woulfe were limited as the judicial council legislation was not yet fully commenced.
+Clarke's handling of Golfgate received widespread commentary and mixed reactions.
+His options to discipline Woulfe were limited as the judicial council legislation was not fully commenced.
 The Director General of the Law Society of Ireland said Clarke's actions were a "misstep" and that "irreparable damage" had occurred.